WillGoad/cranq-tutorials/reference/1_application_flow/1_2_iterators/README.md

 As it's name suggests, an iterator iterates through a data collection, and emits a signal with each element on it's output.

 However, the iterator creates a new signal with distinct tags for each element - as a result:
-- It is inherently parallel
+- The processing is parallel
 - The order in which the outputs are emitted, is not deterministic
 - The output signals of an iterator will need to be synchronized, if needed